 A dogfish is a predatory fish that feeds on krill, jellyfish, and small fish.
 These predatory fish have sharp teeth that allow them to bite their prey and kill them.
 They spend most of their time in deep waters and migrate towards warm coastal waters where they can eat more prey.

-Dogfish are also referred to as bowfins in the Midwest.
+Minnesota dogfish are also referred to as bowfins in the Midwest.
 Their scientific name is Amia calva, which comes from the Greek word “calva,” which means smooth.
 The name dogfish derives from the conical teeth on the dogfish’s body.
-It has a very similar appearance to a northern pike, but is only slightly bigger.
+It has a very similar appearance to a northern pike but is only slightly bigger.

-A bowfin is a bony sport fish with an olive green body and a rounded dorsal fin.
+Bowfin in Minnesota is a bony sport fish with an olive green body and a rounded dorsal fin.
 Its anal fin and paired fins are also bright green.
 Adult males are larger than females and can reach up to 19 pounds.
 Their jaws are made of strong conical teeth.
-They are often mistaken for dogfish, but they’re actually different species.

 Maybe you like: Dogfish in Michigan: Interesting Facts About It